'It's Like Panic Buying': Demand For Backyard Pools Pushes Wait Until Next Summer

 Even though chlorine supplies are adequate for the summer, internet rumors turned chlorine into last year’s toilet paper.

 “Last week was just crazy,” Lenihan said.
-“People wanted to buy years and years’ worth of chlorine.”MORE NEWS: Coronavirus In Massachusetts: Today's Developments
+“People wanted to buy years and years’ worth of chlorine.”MORE NEWS: 'Matty In The Morning' Radio Host Matt Siegel Appears To Quit On Air Over Demi Lovato Comments

 Aquaknot started limiting sales.